fmhy/FMHYFilterlist/CONTRIBUTING.md

 ## Adding a website:

-Fork the project, add a website in sitelist.txt and run build.py then submit a pull request.
+Fork the project, add a website in sitelist.txt (or in sitelist-plus.txt if the domain fits in the Plus category) and run build.py then submit a pull request.